 Do you have a sigh of relief after a meeting with a prospect and close your laptop?
 Hold on, there is one more thing to do to call the meeting a success — send a follow-up message.

-An email follow-up after meeting is often overlooked, even though it plays a crucial role.
+An email follow-up after a meeting is often overlooked, even though it plays a crucial role.
 Apart from leaving a good impression, following up after a meeting is a great way to ensure that all the important points are covered and to clarify any remaining questions or concerns.

 This is not a tough task, but it requires a bit of careful planning.